-WARNING: to maintain perfect phase coherence, a 5.1 channel service MUST be watermarked by a single encoder set to output on channels 1-6.
-DO NOT use three separate encoders.
+WARNING: to maintain proper phase coherence, a 5.1 channel service MUST be watermarked by a single encoder.
+DO NOT use three separate encoders!

 - SID Station ID, uniquely assigned by Nielsen Company to each station or service.
-A Test SID of 9001 is present by default and uses check digits (described below) of OA. - Check Digits Provided by Nielsen, the check digits are a type of CRC that ensure the SID is valid.
+A Test SID of 9001 is present by default and uses check digits (described below) of OA. - Check Digits Provided by Nielsen, the check digits are a type of CRC that ensure the

+SID is valid.
 Characters are uppercase alphabetic and are unique to each SID.
-Incorrect check digits or SID will prevent watermark from being enabled. - Version Selects which watermark is used: NAES II, the new NAES VI (Nielsen Watermark), or Both.
-Default is Both and this is the normal recommended setting. - Distro "Distribution" indicator, selects between Final Distribution or Pgm Content.
+Incorrect check digits or SID will prevent watermark from being enabled.

-The normal mode for a television station or cable network is Final Distribution, and this is the default setting.
+- Distro "Distribution" indicator, selects between Final Distribution or Pgm Content.
+The normal mode for a television station or cable network is Final Distribution, and this is the default setting. - Ins Insertion Mode, Refrain/Overwrite.
+Default is Overwrite.